merri-ment/lazy-line-painter/README.md

 - Addition of RequestAnimationframe Polyfill with setInterval fallback

 **Lazylinepainter 1.2**
 - Ability to specify strokeWidth and strokeColor on a per-path basis.
-[Matt Kemp]

 **Lazylinepainter 1.1**
 - Addition of 'Destroy' line.